Cholesterol - It's not the enemy!31 October 2018

 1. Sugar is not only a factor in the development of heart disease but over consumption can also lead to the development of insulin resistance, type 2 diabetes and obesity.
 Try to reduce your consumption of refined sugars and incorporate in complex carbohydrates instead (e.g. starchy carbohydrates, wholegrain carbs, quinoa etc)

 2. Trans-fat (fast food, cakes and biscuits) has been shown to have negative impact of heart disease development so this is one type of fat to remove from your diet.

 3. Fibre, specifically soluble fibre can help to reduce heart disease risk by binding and eliminating cholesterol and increasing the clearance of LDL particles.
-Soluble fibre ins found in oats, nuts, seeds, legumes, fruits and vegetable.
+Soluble fibre is found in oats, nuts, seeds, legumes, fruits and vegetable.

-4. Antioxidant rich food can help protect against heart disease by reducing oxidative damage (which is major risk factor for heart disease).
+4. Antioxidant rich food can help protect against heart disease by reducing oxidative damage (which is a major risk factor for heart disease).
 Fruits and vegetables are major antioxidant sources but also foods such as green tea, dark chocolate and nuts and seeds are all potent sources.

 5. Exercise has been shown to reduce LDL particle concentration even independently of diet.
 Regular exercise (30 minutes everyday) prevents the development and progression of atherosclerosis.
 Exercise also aids maintenance of body weight, blood pressure control and insulin sensitivity.

 6. Stress – the release of adrenalin when we are stressed has been shown to increase LDL particles.
 Try to incorporate stress management techniques into your daily life and where possible reduce external stressors.